Code-Institute-Submissions/aliclarke206-Milestone3_Hike_reviews/README.md

 ### Features Left to Implement

+* Ability to favourite hikes and/or have a rating poll so hikes could be arranged in order of popularity.
+* Ability to interact more with each other as users to create a community amoung the reviewers, such as leaving comments under reviews to allow for more engagement between users to ask questions directly to other users.
 * Adding a calender feature API to link with google calander so appointments automatically link to tasks.
 * Along with the calender, tasks could then be integrated with a time stamp so  the day could be better planned out i.e tasks could have an added time frame to have task completed by.
 * For a mobile app, reminder notifications could also be installed to pop up if tasks were due to be completed at a certain time.